 Charitable bequests to AAAS have several advantages:

-If you wish to support a particular program or create a new fund or endowment, please contact the Development Office in advance so that we can ensure that your explicit intentions can be carried out.
+If you wish to support a particular program or create a new fund or endowment, please contact the Office of Philanthropy and Strategic Partnerships in advance so that we can ensure that your explicit intentions can be carried out.
 In some cases, we may prepare a Memorandum of Understanding articulating what the gift will support and how it will be administered.

 A charitable bequest is a distribution from your estate through your last will and testament to a charitable organization.
 Adding a bequest for AAAS can be done through a simple codicil reflecting the "American Association for the Advancement of Science" as the named beneficiary.